Data Guide

 Crypto data source and usage

-The crypto calculator uses monthly historical close levels for each supported coin pair and derives month-to-month returns from those levels.
+The crypto calculator uses monthly historical close prices for each supported coin from Yahoo Finance and derives month-to-month returns from those levels.
+Bitcoin has monthly data from 2010, giving over 14 years of real history.
+Ethereum data starts in 2015.
+Most major altcoins have data from 2017 onwards.

 Each coin has its own earliest available year.
-Older assets usually provide longer historical windows, while newer assets naturally start later.
+Older assets provide longer historical windows, while newer assets naturally start later.
+The available history length matters because a scenario running through actual market cycles is much more informative than one that relies mostly on your return assumption.

 If a month is missing inside historical coverage, the model avoids inventing a synthetic jump for that month and keeps the process stable until the next valid datapoint.